-- Remote Care Monitoring (RCM) and Surgical Transition Program: - KW4 OHT, in collaboration with SMGH and Primary Care developed and submitted a proposal for Heart Function Clinic Virtual sustainment and expansion - The program kicked off in November 2022 with an enrollment target of 100 patients by March 31, 2023. - The current program monitors heart failure patients from the heart failure clinic.
+- Remote Care Monitoring (RCM) and Surgical Transition Program: - KW4 OHT, in collaboration with SMGH and Primary Care developed and submitted a proposal for Heart Function Clinic Virtual sustainment and expansion - The program kicked off in November 2022 with an enrollment target of 200 patients by March 31, 2024. - The current program monitors heart failure patients from the heart failure clinic.
 This funded proposal will help expand the program to include patient's post cardiovascular surgery with complication of heart failure post procedure. - Work is underway to improve access to BNP and NT-proBNP testing, including standardization where possible as well as improving education. - SMGH's Heart Failure RCM program submitted an EOI for 2023/24 Digital Funding in May 2023 to expand their existing program.
-The focus this year will include: - leveraging existing relationships to expand the program (e.g., larger geographic reach), and beyond the walls of SMGH (i.e., enrollment through PCP office). - working with other programs to realize further efficiencies that impact the patient experience - ensuring the social determinants of health are being realized with the Institute for Healthcare Improvement (IHI) model of quality - obtaining and analyzing metrics further (such as patient experience, delivery clinical excellence) - Neighbourhood Integrated Care Team (NICT) Project - KW4 OHT in collaboration with member organizations and the community have designed a patient personas, journey maps and integrated care pathway for senior with congestive heart failure.
+The focus this year will include: - leveraging existing relationships to expand the program (e.g., larger geographic reach), and beyond the walls of SMGH (i.e., enrollment through PCP office). - working with other programs to realize further efficiencies that impact the patient experience - ensuring the social determinants of health are being realized with the Institute for Healthcare Improvement (IHI) model of quality - obtaining and analyzing metrics further (such as patient experience, delivery clinical excellence) - Neighbourhood Integrated Care Team (NICT) Project - KW4 OHT in collaboration with member organizations and the community have designed a patient persona, journey map and integrated care pathway for senior with congestive heart failure.
 The goal of this pathway is to provide a clear community-based care pathway that adopts a chronic disease management approach, improves communication, increases access to information, offers more comprehensive and holistic care, improves the patient's quality of life, engages patients and care partners as members of the care team, better integrates services across sectors, creates a community support around the patients, and integrates palliative care earlier in the patient's care journey.
-The NICT Leadership Action Committee will be reviewing improvement opportunities in September for roll-out beginning this Fall. - Clinical Pathway Development and SCOPE - Local KW4 OHT partners have been working together since Summer 2022 to improve the dyspnea pathway in the Region to specifically support improved heart failure diagnosis and management in the community.
+Currently we are exploring new opportunities to support seniors with heart failure in the heart function clinic through community resources.
+This will include identifying ways to enhance access to community-based services, such as transportation, home care, and social support, to help seniors manage their health more effectively. - The CSS navigator pilot project has also been established, which is focused on connecting patients to the community resources they need to achieve holistic care based on a referral from their primary care clinician.
+Patients with heart failure form a part of the population served through the CSS navigator. - Clinical Pathway Development and SCOPE - Local KW4 OHT partners have been working together since Summer 2022 to improve the dyspnea pathway in the Region to specifically support improved heart failure diagnosis and management in the community.
 The purpose of the pathway is to support Primary Care Practitioners in the referral process of appropriate patients with possible heart failure, ensuring patients receive the right care at the right time in the right place.
 If the patient does not meet the criteria for referral to the Heart Function Clinic, the SCOPE Nurse Navigator will assist to locate the appropriate services for continuity of care.
 The pathway went live in October 2022 with feedback being collected to inform future iteration.
 The CHF development team is expanding their membership to include more primary care physicians, NPs, and the KW4 OHT SCOPE Nurse Navigator. - SCOPE (Seamless Care Optimizing Patient Experience) is a joint SMGH-GRH program to support KW4 primary care providers with clinical consultation for complex and urgent patients, including resource navigation for patients experiencing heart failure.
 SCOPE is available through the Ocean eReferral platform.